 There is brain unity in human diversity.
 We have been told that “we are all one,” but we ponder the truth of that statement here in this room.
 Is there an underlying message we should be getting?
 Is the universal brain telling us something that we haven’t grasped yet?

 Why do all brains experience identical critical periods despite differences in sex and race?
 Why is it that the woman next to me, who was raised in Malaysia, has the same lifelong patterns of brain processing?Why do all brains experience identical critical periods despite differences in sex and race?
-We… Click To Tweet
+We have the same lifelong patterns of brain processing.
+Click To Tweet

 You might well say that we think different thoughts in a sense because our experiences are different, but we are alike in cognitive activity.
 Is it because we are all humans?
 Surely, but is there something more at work?

 We are back inside the scanning machines.
 We have come to a more nebulous aspect of our examinations: cognition, a multilayered process.
 We are all pondering the fact that we think.
 What exactly does that mean?